marcusoftnet/marcusoftnet.github.io/_posts/2020-08-10-bash-scripting-to-check-test-status-in--repos.md

 This is what scripts are made for, right?
 Automate the boring stuff.

 The only problem is that since we are teaching a lot of different technologies and tools, not two repositories are the same; this one uses Docker and this is actually just text, and over here we have one that is purely for CSS-stuff.
 In one repository we should have 4 failing tests but no linting errors.
-In the other, we need 42 liting errors but no failing tests.
+In the other, we need 42 linting errors but no failing tests.
 Etc, etc, etc. It's nigh on impossible to write a script that checks this for me.
 It's pretty much custom code and checks in every repository.

 This problem pushed me to investigate how we could automate this process with bash scripts.
 I learned a lot and wanted to share a bit.